The word ‘divorce’ comes with a feeling of dejection and hopelessness.

 Telling yourself that it will forever haunt you or disturb you will only complicate your mental sanity.
 The light at the tunnel’s end may not seem to be visible right now.
 You will feel trapped, alone and all the sad thoughts will encircle you only when you let them.

 Get busy with accepting it daily that the sad phase has passed and there is still a life waiting for you ahead.
-This is how you survive a nasty divorce.
+This is how you survive a bad divorce.

 Also watch: 7 Most Common Reasons for Divorce